logzio/logzio-google-pubsub/README.md

 ## Usage

-1. Before start a proccess please be sure that is you logged in and you setup relevant project.
-   `gcloud auth login`
+1. Please make sure you are logged in to the relevant project `gcloud auth login`
    And choose relevant account to login.